Dorval station (Via Rail)

+A technical study has been conducted by Transport Canada on how to integrate the inter-city rail, regional rail, and bus services at the various Dorval stations into a new Dorval Intermodal Hub with improved access to the airport.

 Station services

 The station is staffed and offers ticket sales, wifi (in the station and business lounge), washrooms and a seating area.
 It is also wheelchair-accessible and has a wheelchair lift for boarding trains.

 A Via Rail business lounge is located in the northwest corner of the station, adjacent to the tracks.
-Services include a seating area with a selection of non-alcoholic beverages.
 Access is restricted to business class travellers.